EnigmaticWolf/Orchid/README.md

 Some parts of the project were influenced by: Laravel, Slim and Symfony Framework's.
 Thank you!

 #### Contributing
+This library attempts to comply with PSR-1, PSR-2, and PSR-4.
 I'll be very grateful for any contribution to the development of my project.

 #### Requirements